RNNPose: Recurrent 6-DoF Object Pose Refinement with Robust Correspondence Field Estimation and Pose Optimization: Experiments

 \subsection{Ablation Study}

 We conduct a thorough ablation study on LINEMOD and Occlusion LINEMOD datasets to evaluate the effectiveness of the components in our framework.

 \textbf{Correspondence Field Supervision.} We first remove the correspondence loss to verify the influence of correspondence field quality on the pose estimation.
 The results `w/o correspondence loss' in Table \ref{tab:ablation} correspond to this ablation study, and the performance degrades significantly.
-Since our pose optimization is directly based on the correspondence field estimation, solid supervision on correspondence field estimation is thus essential to the overall system.
+Since our pose optimization is directly based on the correspondence field estimation, solid supervision on correspondence field estimation is essential to the overall system.

-\textbf{Effectiveness of the Pose Supervision and End-to-end Learning.} We further remove the supervision to the pose estimation, \ie set the weight of model alignment loss $L_{ma}$ to 0.
-This is equivalent to adopting a typical non-differentiable LM optimizer as no gradient needs to be backpropagated through the LM layer during training.
+\textbf{Effectiveness of the Pose Supervision and End-to-end Learning.} We further remove the supervision to the pose estimation by setting the weight of the model alignment loss $L_{ma}$ to 0.
+This is equivalent to adopting a typical non-differentiable LM optimizer because no gradient is backpropagated through the LM layer during training.
 It can be found that the object pose can still be reasonably estimated (denoted as `w/o $L_{ma}$' in Table \ref{tab:ablation}), but with humble performance, especially with stricter evaluation criteria, \ie, by setting a smaller threshold 0.01d or 0.05d.
 The performance degradation reflects the importance of end-to-end pose learning.
-The differentiable LM layer enables the pose supervision to affect the feature learning for more robust correspondence field estimation, which is essential to our pose optimization formulation.
+The differentiable LM layer enables the pose supervision to affect the feature learning for more robust correspondence field estimation, which is essential to our formulation.

 \textbf{Correspondence Field Rectification. } Another key procedure in our recurrent pose refinement is the correspondence field rectification.
-To validate the effectiveness, we ablate this step and directly use the correspondence estimation $\hat{\mathbf{C}}_t$ in the next recurrent iteration, denoted as `w/o $\hat{\mathbf{C}}_t'$ rect.' in Table~\ref{tab:ablation}.
+To validate the effectiveness, we ablate this step and directly use the correspondence estimation $\hat{\mathbf{C}}_t$ from the GRU as the initialization for the next iteration (denoted as `w/o $\hat{\mathbf{C}}_t'$ rect.' in Table~\ref{tab:ablation}).
 We find that the performance drops significantly compared with our full framework, especially on more strict metrics, \ie, 0.01d and 0.05d.
-As the currently optimized pose is mostly based on the reliable correspondences (with our similarity score weighting in Eq.~\eqref{eq: energy_weighted}), by rectifying the correspondence field with the currently optimized pose, unreliable values can be corrected largely, which improves the correlation volume quality for the next recurrent iteration.
+This phenomenon demonstrates that the corrected correspondence field with the rigid-transformation constraints from the optimized pose can facilitate the refinement in the following iterations.